1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Configure sending via SMTP:

-) that the address you have configured in these advanced settings matches the address that Prestashop uses when sending.
+Then check (to avoid an error like Could not instantiate mail function or sender mismatch) that the address you have configured in these advanced settings matches the address that Prestashop uses when sending.
 To do this:

 - Log in to the Prestashop admin panel.

-- Go to Store Settings.
+- Go to Shop Settings.

 - Click on Contact in the left sidebar menu.